sagarmish1234/resume/CV_Sagar_Mishra_2025.typ

     - Built and optimized caching mechanisms to streamline API calls from the React frontend, reducing redundant requests and enhancing performance.
     - Instrumented a dynamic frontend with React for seamless user interaction and real-time data visualization.
     - Automated weekly data updates to ensure the database remains current without manual intervention.
-    - Optimized database queries and API response times for enhanced scalability and efficiency.
   ]

   ]